-Key Buffer Size May Not Be Optimal For System RAM
+• Key Buffer Size May Not Be Optimal For System RAM

 The target server does not appear to have sufficient memory devoted to the key cache.
-On a dedicated server, this cache is commonly about 25%-50% of total RAM.
+On a dedicated server, this cache is commonly about 25%-50% of total RAM, when the MyISAM storage engine is in use within the database instance.
+This advisor also checks whether the Key Buffer usage has been greater than 75% full since the instance started, by default.